-The Finance Committee meets not less than quarterly (more frequently as necessary), focusing on strategic financial issues, and makes recommendations to the vestry for approval.
-The Finance Committee has representation from throughout the parish including the Treasurer (who functions as chair), the wardens and clergy (ex officio), and other members recommended by the Treasurer in consultation with the vestry and rector.
+The Finance Committee meets not less than quarterly (more frequently as necessary), focusing on strategic financial issues, and makes recommendations to the Vestry for approval.
+The Finance Committee has representation from throughout the parish including the Treasurer (who functions as chair), the wardens and clergy (ex officio), and other members recommended by the Treasurer in consultation with the Vestry and Rector.
 The Finance Committee is open to, and actively seeks, additional members from the parish.

-The vestry is responsible for approval of the financial policies and procedures, following a recommendation from the Finance Committee.
-Vestry members are also responsible for monitoring the funds for their individual liaison areas, according to the policies and procedures outlined in this document, again following a recommendation from the Finance Committee.
-Their role is one of governance and their focus is strategic, rather than operational.
-The parish employs a professional staff who functions within vestry approved policies and business practices and solicits guidance and input from the Treasurer and Finance Committee as needed.
+The Vestry is responsible for the approval of the financial policies and procedures, following a recommendation from the Finance Committee.
+Vestry members are also responsible for monitoring the funds for their individual liaison areas, according to the policies and procedures outlined in this document.
+Their role is governance and their focus is strategic, rather than operational.
+The parish employs a professional staff who functions within Vestry approved policies and business practices and solicits guidance and input from the Treasurer and Finance Committee as needed.